 As park visitation has gone up during the COVID-19 pandemic, so have crimes such as illegal dumping, gang activity, shootings, drug use and selling, stolen vehicles, and others.
-Smaller neighborhood parks have seen most of this increase in the City of Houston by at least 30%.
+Smaller neighborhood parks have seen most of this increase throughout the city by at least 30%.

-Through the One Safe Houston Initiative announced by Mayor Turner in February of 2022, there was a call to expand the Urban Park Rangers Dispatch operation.
+Through the One Safe Houston initiative announced in February of 2022, there was a call to expand the Urban Park Rangers Dispatch operation.
 These employees are the first line of defense at the parks in preventing these crimes from occurring and escalating to instances where police officers need to be involved.